 1025 S 1st St #145, Las Vegas, NV

 Check Them Out Here!

-Cockroach Theater– Cockroach theater started as a nomadic traveling theater that eventually found home in Arts Square.
+Cockroach Theater– Cockroach theater started as a nomadic traveling theater that eventually found a home in Arts Square.
 Their goal is to bring a creative theater Vegas has never seen before and they have achieved that!
-With intimate seating for 99 the audience feels a personal connection with the performers.
+With intimate seating for 99, the audience feels a personal connection with the performers.
 If the flashy Vegas shows aren’t your thing, check out their latest showing and enjoy a whole new experience.